AdaCore/gnatstudio/docs/users_guide/environment.rst

   If you installed GNAT Studio in a directory different from that of the GNAT compiler, you need to set this variable for GNAT Studio to find the documentation for GNAT.
-In the case of the compiler documentation, for example, the :file:`gps_index.xml` file installed with GNAT Studio assumes `GNATSTUDIO_DOC_PATH` points to the directory containing :file:`gnat_ugn.html`, so it should contain :file:`gnat_prefix/share/doc/gnat/html`.
+In the case of the compiler documentation, for example, the :file:`gnatstudio_index.xml` file installed with GNAT Studio assumes `GNATSTUDIO_DOC_PATH` points to the directory containing :file:`gnat_ugn.html`, so it should contain :file:`gnat_prefix/share/doc/gnat/html`.